top of page

 Quick Side/Power Side

-The pursuit of trying to effectively position and balance the body to put forth a good faith effort to start in accordance with the rules of starting that prohibit illegally moving into the start, brings attention to the different roles carried out by the quick side (side of the rear leg) and the power side (side of the front leg) to set the body in motion from a basically still position (overcome inertia).
+The pursuit of trying to effectively position and balance the body to put forth a good faith effort to start in accordance with the rules of starting that prohibit illegally moving into the start, brings attention to the different roles carried out by the quick side (side of the rear leg) and the power side (side of the front leg) to be poised to produce force to set the body in motion from a basically still position (overcome inertia).

 While positioning for standing starts, various body parts move in different ways that I refer to as dynamic balancing.
 This includes being aware of how the weight is positioned in relation to the feet.
 Properly loading the joints not only refers to the hips and knees but likely will include a degree of dorsi-flexion of both ankles while positioning and preparing to start.
 The back foot may be on the ball of the foot as the athlete is poised to react, etc...
 Although the front leg side of the body is emphasized to be ready to apply big force, the rear leg's role in regulating the body lean of the "set" position helps lead to it pushing off noticeably as part of setting the body in motion.
 With some athletes you'll see them reduce the angle of the rear shin to the ground while balancing themselves.
 Doing this along with properly emphasizing the front leg can also be done to help prevent a backward movement of the rear foot during the push off.
 Football coaches call the backward movement of the foot a "false step".